grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

   [float, default:0.5]
   The inflation radius of the robot's footprint.
  * ```rois.yaml```
-  A configuration file including the names of regions of interests (ROIs) and the points defining them.
+  A configuration file including the names of regions of interests (ROIs) defined by its edges and the inflation radius of the robot's footprint as above.

 Subscriptions
 ----------